leonorllansol/SSS-python/README.md

 ### Normalizers

  - `<normalizers>`: Names of the normalizers to be used (depending on the selected language), separated by commas.
 They should match the names in the `NormalizerFactory`.
+Note on the **Portuguese Stemmer Normalizer**: before using this normalizer, run `nltk.download()`, choosing the option *Download all*.
  - `<normalizersPath>`: Path (relative to `SSS` folder) to the file with punctuation to use in the `SimpleNormalizer`.

 ### Similarity